 Walmart is getting into the space, Google has created a blockchain division, the U.S. government is starting to get serious about the digital dollar.
 All of this points to the fact that this is a nascent technology that will be as ubiquitous as the Internet, probably within a decade.
 Paideia intends to be ahead of that growth curve.

-At the time of writing, Ergo has a market cap of $166M, significantly lower than any blockchains compared in the table below.
-Ergo has all the same functionalities, plus more, which indicate enormous potential in market share growth.
-If Ergo were to capture even 1% of Ethereum’s market share, that would place it at a market cap of $3.15B, which is an 18x growth in price.
+At the time of writing, Ergo has a market cap of $166M.
+If Ergo were to capture even 1% of Ethereum’s market share, that would place it at a market cap of $3.15B, which is an 18x growth in value.

 Cryptocurrency has broad market segments, as anyone who has access to a cell phone or computer can use crypto in some way in their day-to-day lives.
 Some of the market segments include day-traders, long-term investors, miners, developers, gamers, shopkeepers (someone who sells goods or services for crypto), and fund managers.